 Different countries seem to have slightly different requirements, so this guide is Korea-specific.
 They’re pretty concerned about your exact itinerary when applying in Korea, so be prepared for that.

-We applied for single entry ‘L’ (tourist) visas which is valid for 30 days.
+We applied for single entry ‘L’ (tourist) visas which are valid for 30 days.
 You can also apply for a double entry visa, and some nationalities may apply for other lengths of time.
 I believe citizens of the US can get a 10-year visa if they want.

 Step 1: Figure out if you actually need a visa